K-126 (Kansas highway): Route description

 K-126 continues east past the railway through flat, open plains.
 It then enters a lightly wooded area scattered with several small ponds and crosses Second Cow Creek en route to Pittsburg.
 Just inside the city limits of Pittsburg, K-126 crosses First Cow Creek.
 East of the creek is a four-lane highway that carries the US-69 and US-160 designations.
 K-126 intersects this road, then continues eastward into the city; the route is known as 4th Street inside the city limits.
 It serves a residential area in the western section of the city, then passes a library and enters the downtown section.
 Here, it meets U.S. Route 69 Business (Broadway Street), then continues farther east.

 After leaving the downtown section of Pittsburg, K-126 passes over a railroad that serves both the South Kansas and Oklahoma Railroad and the Kansas City Southern Railway.
 The road runs south of a city park, then heads through another residential neighborhood.
 After passing Pittsburg High School, K-126 exits Pittsburg and crosses East Cow Creek.
 East of the city, K-126 travels through a hilly, lightly wooded area for about 3 mi before it bends to the southeast and terminates at the Missouri state line.
 The road continues eastward into Missouri as Missouri Route 126 toward Golden City.

 The Kansas Department of Transportation (KDOT) tracks the traffic levels on its highways, and in 2017, they determined that on average the traffic varied from 645 vehicles per day slightly south of McCune to 5360 vehicles per day slightly east of the US-69 Business junction.
 The second highest was 5190 vehicles per day slightly west of the US-69/US-160 junction.
 K-126 is not included in the National Highway System.
 The National Highway System is a system of highways important to the nation's defense, economy, and mobility.
 K-126 does connect to the National Highway System at its junction with US-69 and US-160.
 All but 3.004 mi of K-126's alignment is maintained by KDOT.
 The entire section within Pittsburg is maintained by the city.

 History

 Early roads

 Before state highways were numbered in Kansas there were Auto trails, which were an informal network of marked routes that existed in the United States and Canada in the early part of the 20th century.
-The former Jefferson Highway and Kansas City-Fort Scott-Miami-Tulsa Short Line cross K-148 near the location of the K-7 intersection.
+The former Jefferson Highway and Kansas City-Fort Scott-Miami-Tulsa Short Line crossed K-148 near the location of the K-7 intersection.
 The highway crosses the former Ozark Trails in Pittsburg.